mattmccormick/docs/auto-renewv6.md

 # Auto-Renew
-This page will explain the Auto-Renew settings.
+This page will explain the Auto-Renew and Auto-Repost settings.

 ![](v6settings5.jpg)